swagatmitra22/Quiz-App/README.md

-Quiz App made with React JS
+React Quiz App
+A simple quiz application built using React JS.
+Users can take quizzes and receive immediate feedback on their answers.